stolostron/acmqe-mcn-test/README.md

                              Separate multiple platforms by comma
                              (Optional)
                              By default - aws,gcp

-    --version              - Specify Submariner version to be deployed (Optional)
-                             If not specified, submariner version will be chosen based of the ACM hub support

     --downstream           - Use the flag if downstream images should be used.
                              Submariner images could be sourced from two places: